-This information was augmented with research to develop a series of white papers on each dimension.
-The white papers were released at Sustainable Jersey's First Sustainability Summit held on September 18, 2013.
+This information was augmented with research to develop a series of White papers on each dimension.
+The White papers were released at Sustainable Jersey's First Sustainability Summit held on September 18, 2013.
 At the Summit, 200 participants divided into workshops to discuss the initial findings and to provide feedback on goals, targets, indicators to track progress, and relevant experts to enlist.

 The feedback from the 2013 Summit was catalogued.
-Working with experts and various ad hoc committees and parts of the Task Forces, the new information was utilized to refine the input in the following ways:
+Working with Task Forces members and other experts, the new information was utilized to refine the input in the following ways: